quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 ![[AE_barrier.png|500]]

-we have incoming waves with an amplitude of 1, a reflected wave with an amplitude of 'r', and a transmitted wave with an amplitude of 't'.
+we have incoming waves with an amplitude of $1$, a reflected wave with an amplitude of $r$, and a transmitted wave with an amplitude of $t$.
 The transmitted amplitudes of the two paths are combined as follows:

 $$
 t = t_{1}+t_{2}